August 12, 2025

-A variance swap contract specifies observation times t_0 < t_1 < \ldots < t_n and an underlying instrument or index X. At time t_n it pays the average realized variance minus the par variance 1/(t_n - t_0) \sum_{j=0}^{n-1} (\Delta X_j/X_j)^2 - \sigma^2 where \sigma is agreed on so the contract has price 0 at t_0 and \Delta X_j = X_{j+1} - X_j.
+A variance swap contract specifies observation times t_0 < t_1 < \ldots < t_n and an underlying X with price/quote X_t at time t.
+Let {\Delta X_j = X_{j+1} - X_j} where {X_j = X_{t_j}}.
+At time t_n the variance swap pays the average realized variance minus the par variance {1/(t_n - t_0) \sum_{j=0}^{n-1} (\Delta X_j/X_j)^2 - \sigma^2} where \sigma is agreed on at t_0 so the contract has price 0.

-Actual contracts use days per year divided by n - b, where b is a small integer, instead of 1/(t_n - t_0).
+Actual contracts use days per year divided by n - b, where b is a small integer, instead of {1/(t_n - t_0)}.
 As OTC contracts near closing the days per year and b tend to get played with by sell-side firms hoping their buy-side client won’t notice.

 Every variance swap contract I’ve seen specifies realized return as \log_e X_{j+1}/X_j where e is approximately 2.718281828... instead of \Delta X_j/X_j.
 It is true that if you make the mistake of assuming X_t is an Ito process then {(d\log X_t)^2 = (dX_t/X_t)^2}.
 Since {\Delta \log X_j = \Delta X_j/X_j - (1/2)(\Delta X_j/X_j)^2 + O((\Delta X_j/X_j)^3)} we have (\Delta \log X_j)^2 = (\Delta X_j/X_j)^2 - (\Delta X_j/X_j)^3 + O((\Delta X_j/X_j)^4).